waughjai/copyright-year/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Copyright year can be directly added to PHP files by creating an instance o' the \WaughJ\CopyrightYear\CopyrightYear class & using it like a string or calling the "getText()".
 Optional arguments to its constructor are 1st the starting year o' your website & 2nd the divider you want 'tween the start year & current year if they are different.
 The defaults for these, respectively, are the current year & a hyphen with spaces round it.

-If using WordPress, you can also add a copyright year to a WordPress document using a shortcode.
+You can also add a copyright year to a WordPress document using a shortcode.
 Add [copyright-year] to add the current year & [copyright-year start="%year%" divider="%divider%"] with %year% replaced by the starting year & %divider% replaced by the divider that appears 'tween the start & current year if they are different.

 == Example ==